Learn more about this six-month postgraduate qualification, which can help you go after more niche jobs.

 You can also get in touch with our student advisors if you’d like to more in-depth course advice.

 While studying online definitely requires more self-motivation than traditional study, there’s plenty of support available to help you along the way.
-When you study through us, you can access four hours of free tutoring per quarter.
-Your university will also have its own tutoring and study support services.
+We recommend speaking with your lecturers about tutoring services or academic support that may be available within your university.

 It varies depending on your course and the subjects you choose—but you can get a figure by searching for your course on our website.